-

 - How can effective oversight frameworks be built for AI-augmented SOCs?

-- What early wins, and early fails are showing up in adopting agentic AI for FS security?
+- What early wins, and early fails are showing up in adopting agentic AI for Financial Services security?

 - How can human analysts stay in the loop when machines move first?